Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Current and Future Work

 \subsection{Per-pixel certainties}

-To quantify per-scene uncertainties, we can pass forward the prediction score output from the models used, as seen in Figure \ref{fig13}, which can be used as a proxy for the network’s prediction uncertainty, if the network has been shown to be properly calibrated \cite{Guo2017}.
-Various calibration techniques are currently being evaluated so future versions of datasets produced from SIT-FUSE will also provide, so given this per-pixel information for all scenes, the downstream applications and users can leverage uncertainties along with multi-class masks.
-Also, given the hierarchical nature of the context-free segmentation, we are looking into ways to propagate the probabilities from each layer along the way and evaluating downstream utility relative to just providing information from the penultimate layer.
+To quantify per-scene uncertainties, we can pass forward the model's prediction scores, as shown in Figure \ref{fig13}, which can serve as a proxy for the network’s prediction uncertainty if the network is calibrated correctly \cite{Guo2017}.
+Various calibration techniques are currently being evaluated, so future versions of datasets produced from SIT-FUSE will also provide per-pixel information for all scenes.
+Given this per-pixel information, downstream applications and users can leverage uncertainties along with multi-class masks.
+Also, given the hierarchical nature of the context-free segmentation, we are looking into ways to propagate probabilities from each layer along the way and to evaluate downstream utility relative to just providing information from the penultimate layer.
+At present, these prediction scores are uncalibrated and are therefore best interpreted as relative, not absolute, measures of confidence; ongoing calibration work is needed before they can support probabilistic decision thresholds in an operational setting.